informalsystems/vdd/liteclient/verification.md

-Furthermore, we assume the following auxiliary functions:
+We assume the following auxiliary functions:
 ```go
     // returns true if the commit is for the header, ie. if it contains
     // the correct hash of the header; otherwise false